 In 2013, Japan’s first symbol Mount Fuji has finally been registered as a UNESCO World Heritage site.
 Since then, Mount Fuji has been getting more popular in and outside the country.

-This time we introduce the Fuji Go-ko, five lakes located by the mountain’s feet!
+The Fuji Go-ko are five lakes located by the mountain’s feet!